 When to Use a Credit Card to Fund Your Small Business

 Using credit cards to fund your business is a great option in certain circumstances like if you just need quick access to a small amount of financing up to $30,000.
 Many businesses use credit cards before their business has revenue because, at that point, it’s not likely that their business will qualify for bank financing.
-Credit cards, if used wisely, can be a great financial tool for most small businesses.
+The best credit cards, if used wisely, can be great financial tools for most small businesses.